-Ida Beach Village – Traditional, exquisite, affordable, and in a serene location.
+Ida Beach Village Candidasa – Traditional, exquisite, affordable, and in a serene location.

-This is along a laneway in the tranquil eastern end of Candidasa, but only a few minutes’ stroll from endless shops and cafés.
-Hidden behind stone walls, with a genuine Balinese village vibe, the cottages are cheerful and spacious.
-All are traditionally designed and furnished, with a thatched roof, ornate carvings, and Balinese rugs, arts, and crafts.
-Other accommodation is built like traditional lumbung rice barns, with a sloping roof and sea views from the second level.
+The hotel is along a lane in the tranquil eastern end of Candidasa, but only a few minutes’ stroll from endless shops and cafés.
+Hidden behind stone walls and with a genuine Balinese village vibe, the cottages are cheerful and spacious.
+All are traditionally designed and furnished, with thatched roofs, ornate carvings, and Balinese rugs, arts, and crafts.
+Other accommodations are built like traditional lumbung rice barns, with sloping roofs and sea views from the second level.
 Meandering stone paths lead to the pool which faces the dramatic coastline and alluring islets just offshore.
 However, the beach is typically gray and undersized, and often unsuitable for swimming.

-- How to Get There: Few metered taxis and chartered cars from the airport (about 1 hour 45-minute drive) will take anyone this far, so best to arrange transfers from the hotel.
-See under Local Transport later about tourist shuttle buses.
+- How to Get There: Few metered taxis and chartered cars from the airport (about 1 hour 45 minutes) will take anyone this far, so best to arrange transfers from the hotel.
+See under Local Transport below about tourist shuttle buses.

 - Handy to: Snorkeling spots.

 - Guests: Most guests are older couples who relish the serenity and tranquility.

 - Beach: Candidasa is a chain of rocky coves with patches of gritty sand created by breakwaters.
 The beach in front of the hotel is minuscule, with gray sand, and often disappears at high tide.
 Not much good for snorkeling either.

 - Views: Only a couple of bungalows face the sea, with views from the upper level.
 Cottages are along a village-style street overlooking a private patch of garden.

 - Private Pools/Jacuzzis: Not provided, nor really expected, at this sort of hotel in Candidasa.